 “Really good.
 Quiet happy place with great amenities.
 Great community spirit.
 The area has lots of great extra benefits including an onsite gym and local sports groups.
 The area is very safe with lots of parking and gated areas.” – Heena, verified resident at Royal Arsenal Riverside

 “Riverside development with great transport links and easy access.
 Developing area with cultural sites cropping up and new attractions coming to the local area.
 Varied properties to suit all likes and needs and prices.” – Gbrangers 24, verified resident at Royal Arsenal Riverside

 The Royal Herbert Pavilions was previously the Royal Herbert Hospital.
-It was built in 1865 to treat the wounded military, and Florence Nightingale was involved in its inception.
+Built in 1865 to treat the wounded military, Florence Nightingale helped with its creation.
 The hospital closed in the Seventies and reopened as luxury flats in 1995.

 “The converted apartments have retained much of the site’s traditional character, and flaunt high ceilings and sash windows.
 Floorplans cover one, two and three bedrooms.
 The décor will vary in these long-established homes, but all residents enjoy views of the immaculately tended grounds surrounding the property – there are acres of gardens and parkland here, ripe for jogging and gentle strolls.” – HomeViews Property Pro on Royal Herbert Pavilions